ybdai7/Backdoor-indicator-defense/README.md

     torch==1.13.0
     torchvision==0.14.0

+For the edge-case datasets, you can acquire them following the instructions of https://github.com/ksreenivasan/OOD_Federated_Learning, which is the official repo of the Yes-you-can-really-backdoor-FL paper.

 # First Run
 The code trains an Federated Learning global model from scratch when you run the code for the first time.
 It is recommended that do not apply any defense